Culture

 LIV and let die

-Earlier this week, prominent golf blogger Ryan French tweeted that a “bombshell announcement” on LIV’s future was “imminent,” while the FT reported that an update had been expected as soon as Thursday, citing people familiar with the matter.
+Earlier this week, prominent golf blogger Ryan French tweeted that a “bombshell announcement” on LIV’s future was “imminent,” while the Financial Times reported that an update had been expected as soon as Thursday, citing people familiar with the matter.

-Attempting to assuage staffers’ anxieties, LIV CEO Scott O’Neil sent out an internal memo telling workers that “Our season continues exactly as planned, uninterrupted and at full throttle.”
-Slightly less reassuring, however, was the tone that O’Neil took to end the email, signing off with “It matters.
+Attempting to assuage staffers’ anxieties, LIV CEO Scott O’Neil sent out an internal memo telling workers that “our season continues exactly as planned, uninterrupted and at full throttle.”
+Slightly less reassuring, however, was the tone that O’Neil took to end the email, signing off with, “It matters.
 You mattered.
-Now, let’s go win.” — his partial use of past tense fanning online chatter further.
+Now, let’s go win,” with his partial use of past tense fanning online chatter further.

 The reports of LIV’s death have sparked a morbid interest in the controversial, ultra-moneyed golf organization, with Google searches hitting some of their highest points since the year of its first event.
 For the competition’s backers, the buzz might just be too little, too late.